gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
+Paginate is at it's root a wrapper around the request state for a paginated query builder.

+* This is our actual query builder.
-Our actual query builder configures a request for the *initial* page of todos via query params -->
+* It looks just like the simple `getAllTodos` builder we showed before, but it configures a request for the *initial* page of todos via query params
+-->

 ---